yishn/reticule/README.md

 ## Tags

 Tags are the building blocks of a reticule.
 A tag consists of two parts: An assertion and an optional proof.
-To create a tag, choose a unique tag id, e.g. `#0ABC` or `#1ABC`, and append the following in a `tags.md` file:
+To create a tag, choose a unique tag id, e.g. `#0ABC` or `#1ABC`, and write the content:

 ~~~md
 #0ABC